-Ink and paper is dead.
-Long live the e-book.
 This day has been dreaded by publishers and authors for a decade now.
 Much like the passing of a cherished relative, denial is inevitable, publishers in particular.
-But the printed book’s death rattle is obvious for those who are paying attention.
-It’s only a matter of time.
+But the printed book’s death rattle is obvious for those who are paying attention to the e-book craze.
 Will printed books disappear completely?
 No, but the familiar shelves at bookstores and airports will go the way of vinyl records: relegated to collectors and aficionados with breathless whispers of a comeback.

 Still not convinced?
 Consider these recent developments: The share of adults in the United States owning either a tablet or an e-book recently jumped from 18% in December of 2011 to 39% in January of 2012.
 That’s a doubling of product penetration in one month, fueled by the holiday gift season.
 The adoption of smartphones is even more pervasive.
 According to Neilson’s third quarter 2011 Mobile Media Report, over 44 percent of all US mobile phone subscribers now own a smartphone.
 That’s up from 18 percent, just two years ago.
 When you look at the prime purchasers, aged 25-34, the number is even larger.
 Over 62 percent of this age group relies on smartphones for their Web content.